 Morning drizzle and biting winds blew through Webb Gap as I descended from the lofty campsite.
 The stimulating sky that concluded Day 36 had been replaced by an endless blanket of lifeless grey cloud.
 The trail soon cut back along the valley floor and continued alongside a similarly expansive sheet of featureless fields.
 It wasn’t long before I spied my detour for the day—a humble stone cottage located approximately 300 metres from the day’s route.

 Before commencing the Heysen Trail, I had organised a short deviation from my itinerary; on Day 37 I would visit my ancestral home.
 I discovered, after a discussion with my father, that my great-great-great-great-grandparents had built a hut in Tothill Belt, just off the trail.
 I had originally planned to stay in the shelter, but, students and teachers from a nearby high school were using the facilities over the week.
 However, once I arrived at the property, the area was deserted—they had begun their own exploration of the area.

 I walked through the house; inspecting the crude brickwork, the rustic potbelly stove, the weathered windows, the moss-covered larder and the rudimentary farming artifacts left to rust for generations.
 It was obvious that the foundations had undergone significant structural renovations since it was constructed some 150 years earlier; nevertheless, I felt a very genuine connection with the building.

-John and Susannah Hallett moved to the area in 1855 with 5 children.
+John and Susannah Hallett moved to the area in 1855 with five children.
 Two more were born in the Tothill house, one child was married on the property while Susannah later died there in 1878.